Yordy Reyna

-José Yordy Reyna Serna ([ˈʝoɾði ˈrejna]; born 17 September 1993) is a Peruvian professional footballer who plays as a striker for Russian club Torpedo Moscow.
+José Yordy Reyna Serna ([ˈʝoɾði ˈrejna]; born 17 September 1993) is a Peruvian professional footballer who plays as a striker for Rodina Moscow.

 Early life

 Born in the city of Chiclayo, he moved to Lima at the age of 14.
 He gave such a good impression in his first try-out for Alianza Lima that he was given a place in the youth teams of the club.
 He continued to play well enough and this allowed him to rise through the ranks to the first team.
-His ability to create plays with short and long passes, score crucial goals and evade defenders with ease had earned him comparisons with his childhood idol Jefferson Farfán, a current Peruvian international and star with FC Schalke 04 in the German Bundesliga.
+His ability to create plays with short and long passes, score crucial goals and evade defenders with ease had earned him comparisons with his childhood idol Jefferson Farfán, a former Peruvian international and star with FC Schalke 04 in the German Bundesliga.

 Club career

 Alianza Lima

-In March 2011, he was promoted to the Alianza Lima first team after a great season in which he scored seven goals in the Torneo de Promoción y Reserva (the reserve league for first division teams) and the 2011 U-20 Copa Libertadores.
-Reyna finally made his league debut in the Peruvian First Division on 27 August 2011 in Round 20 at home against Inti Gas Deportes.
+In March 2011, Reyna was promoted to the Alianza Lima first team after a great season in which he scored seven goals in the Torneo de Promoción y Reserva (the reserve league for first division teams) and the 2011 U-20 Copa Libertadores.
+He made his league debut in the Peruvian First Division on 27 August 2011 in Round 20 at home against Inti Gas Deportes.
 He came on in the 90th minute for Paolo Hurtado to wrap up the 4–2 win in Matute.
 In his second match he was given more playing time as he came on in the 62nd minute for Joazhiño Arroe, but he could not help his side overturn the 2–0 defeat away to León de Huánuco.
 He only managed two league appearances in the 2011 season.
 In the 2012 season, he won a first team place after the departure of many players.
 He scored his first league goal against Sport Boys on 18 May 2012, in the 49th minute of play.
 He would go on to score five more times for his club side that season and for his efforts he won the award for Jugador Revelacion (Breakthrough Player) of the 2012 season.
 In the 2013 season, Reyna scored six goals, including the game-winning goal against Universitario de Deportes in the Peruvian Clásico on 15 March.